godwnwaswa/DrissChain/README.md

 ## Smart contracts?

 Smart contract is still a fairly new feature in DrissChain.
-It is only a proof of concept currently and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a small language I have created called `jelscript`.
+It is only a proof of concept currently and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a small language I have created called `drisscript`.

 Remember to only use it for experimental purposes, I can not guarantee that this feature will be changed or not in the future.
 The language is also really limited and far from ready.